Conflict, Development and Security MA - 2020 Entry

-This MA is ideal for those considering employment in the field of humanitarian assistance and post conflict reconstruction.
-It is also relevant to practitioners wishing to study the politics of aid.
+This MA is particularly relevant if you are considering employment in the field of humanitarian assistance and post-conflict reconstruction.
+It is also relevant if you are a practitioner wishing to study the politics of aid.
 The programme builds on critical policy research and consultancy that has been completed for a wide range of international organisations.

 This analysis will broaden your understanding of the present crisis in global security as you go on to study the recent and current responses in humanitarian, developmental and security terms, particularly the links between aid and politics.

 You will study a range of modules as part of your course, some examples of which are listed below.